isauraAlmar/Personal/README.md

  * Durability:
 * Simple to use:
 * High suportet: Alot of plugings suoirts a REST endpoint on HTTP.
+* Scalability:  Is the same to talk to Elasticsearch running on a single node than hundred of them.
+It scales horizontally to handle kajillions of events per second, while automatically managing how indices and queries are distributed across the cluster for oh-so smooth operations.
-* Scalability:
+* Speed:

 Anothe good pont of elastic search is its comunity that ptovides official dtivers that suports the most use programming languages and powerful pluguings like BigDesk, Head, HQ, Kopf, and Paramedic.

-* SPEED: It is really fast.

-* SCALABILITY: Is the same to talk to Elasticsearch running on a single node than hundred of them.
-It scales horizontally to handle kajillions of events per second, while automatically managing how indices and queries are distributed across the cluster for oh-so smooth operations.

 * Resilient, Highly Available